A graduate of this program will have the potential for employment in the following areas:

 Requirements for Program Entry

 .
-As a requirement for program entry, an Academic Skills Assessment (Accuplacer or ACT) with appropriate benchmark scores is necessary.
-Program Benchmarks are Arithmetic, 34; Reading Comprehension, 55: Sentence Skills, 60.
-Applicants not meeting these benchmarks or the equivalent will be required to establish an individualized academic plan.
-Upon completion of the plan, full program or waitlist status will be granted.
-To learn more about these assessments and program benchmark scores, please contact an advisor at (920) 498-5444 or (888) 385-6982.
+As a requirement for program entry, an Academic Skills Assessment (Compass) with appropriate benchmark scores is necessary.
+Program Benchmarks are Pre-Algebra: (17); Reading: (70); Writing Skills: (60).
+Students not meeting these benchmarks or the equivalent will be required to establish an individualized academic plan.
+To learn more about these assessments and program benchmark scores, please contact an academic advisor at (920) 498-5444 or (888) 385-6982.

 .
 Attend mandatory orientation.

 .
 Submit required immunization documentation.
 A fee is charged for this service.
 Additional information will be provided upon acceptance into the program.

 .
 Students will be required to show proof of an annual flu vaccine.